COVID-19 Forecasting from U.S. Wastewater Surveillance Data: A Retrospective Multi-Model Study (2022-2024): Methods

+All comparison models used only historical WVAL values within the calibration window and did not incorporate external covariates.
+The \textit{n}-sub-epidemic framework assumes that the observed trajectory can be represented as a superposition of overlapping sub-epidemic waves.
+ARIMA assumes that short-term dependence in the differenced series can be captured through autoregressive and moving-average components.
+GAM assume a smooth nonlinear relationship between WVAL and time over the calibration window.
+GLM assume generalized logistic growth dynamics over the fitting period.
+SLR assumes an approximately linear trend in WVAL over the calibration window.
+Prophet assumes that the time series can be represented through decomposable trend components estimated from recent observations.

-We assumed a normal error structure in the observed data.
-This decision was based on two main considerations: (i) the short 10-week calibration window helped minimize the influence of changing variability in the data over time, and (ii) the models demonstrated consistently high calibration coverage, suggesting that the normality assumption provided an adequate approximation of the residual distribution over the fitting period.
+We assumed a normal error structure in the observed data for the models estimated under this framework.
+This decision was based on two considerations: (i) the short 10-week calibration window helped reduce the influence of time-varying variance and structural changes, and (ii) the models demonstrated high empirical calibration coverage, suggesting that the normal approximation was adequate over the fitting period.